readthedocs/blog/ethical-advertising-works.rst

 **Developers have the power to shift the ad industry to respect user privacy.**
 We must start with our own projects though;
 leading by example.
-We must make it easier for other projects to have ethical ads, in order for this to happen though.
-We have already built a lot of software and relationships, and we're looking at how we can solve the technical problems of maintaining used privacy when *we* are the third party providing the ads.
+We need to have all the ads in the open source ecosystem respect user privacy, and then we can start to apply pressure to other parts of the industry.

-We realize that not every open source project can do ad sales, run advertising server code, and all the work that we've done.
+We realize that not every open source project can do ad sales, write advertising code, and all the work that we've done.
-We want to explore how we can build an **Ethical Ad Network**, where user data isn't sent to a third party, but each project doesn't need to do the sales and marketing.
+We want to explore how we can build an **Ethical Ad Network**, where user data isn't sent to a third party (Read the Docs), but each project doesn't need to do the sales and marketing.

-This is still in the planning phases, but we see this as an important next step to making ethical ads a reality across the open source ecosystem.
+Our approach of targeting advertising by the content of the pages allows us to show ads without knowing who a user is.
+Our ethical ad network is still in the planning phases, but if you know a project that might be interested in being a beta tester, please `get in touch`_.

+.. _get in touch: mailto:ads@readthedocs.org

 Thanks
 ------